Bourkekev/ms3-your-recipe-hub/README.md

 ```

 You should be able to open the app now, or you might need to Restart all Dynos under the 'More' button on the top right in Heroku.

-## Issues I had to overcome

-### Formatting of Ingredients and method

-I wanted my ingredients on different lines, as they are easier to read and then I could style them a bit nicer, but when my Ingredients were output it was all in what looked like one paragraph with no line breaks.
-I thought it was to do with the input field not saving the line breaks.
-But after going down the wrong path with that, it turned out the ingredients just needed the CSS property 'white-space' set to pre-wrap.

-### Delete category in modal window was deleting the wrong category.

-I wanted to warn the user about the deletion of a category by having a pop-up warning, otherwise it just happened as soon as they press the delete button.
-But when I first had the delete button in the pop-up it was deleting the first category and not the one I clicked.
-This worked fine for the delete recipe button, but that was a single page and not looping through the recipes.
-The problem was that the modal had to be inside the 'categories' loop or I could not get the category id to tell it which category to delete.
-But this then generated multiple modals with the id of 'delete-category', which is what the modal trigger (Delete button) was looking for.
-But it comes across the first `id="delete-category` which contains the first category on the page, and deletes that one.

-So my first thought was to pass the category name into the modal id so like `<div id="delete-{{category.category_name}}"`.
-However this leads to an issue where, because the category can be entered by a user, the html ID for this can have spaces and odd characters, and also might not be unique, I might have multiple categories with the same name, hence the duplicate ID issue for the modal again.

-So I knew I need something unique that users do not have control over, so the category id is what I used and it works for this modal with no duplications.

-### Cursor not found error on All Recipe page after putting

-After putting the if-else on the all-recipes.html template which outputs "No recipes found" on a search query, when I went to All Recipes I was getting an error: `object of type 'cursor' has no len()`.
-Yet the page worked when I had results to show.
-I searched online to try to find out what that meant, but was not really getting or understanding answers I read.
-But I knew my view for the search worked, so I compared this with all_recipes view.
-My all recipes was simply sending the recipes to the template as a dictionary : `recipes=mongo.db.recipes.find({"course_name": course_name})`, but my search was sending a list like: `recipes = list(mongo.db.recipes.find({"$text": {"$search": query}}))`.
-So I changed my all_recipes to use the list() method and that fixed the error.

-### Using the select category dropdown with POST allowed for error

-I was first using the POST method from the category select dropdown form on the homepage.
-The view worked and would display the correct recipes from the selected category, but the url was simply /category.
-If you reload that page then the browser asked to resubmit the form and still works.
-But if the user put their cursor at the end of the url and hit return (or copied an pasted into new tab), an error would occur, which would say 'category_name' is not defined.
-Which makes sense because we the category_name was not passed through the view.
-But this is not good because a user can generate this error quite simply.
-It would also mean you could not share a url for this results page.

-So I changed the form method to GET and got the category selected using request.args.
-This way the category parameter is passed through the url like /category/?category_name=Chicken.
-So this url can be reloaded, or copied, shared and opened in a new window and still works.
-So the user cannot generate an error like was possible with POST.

-Similarly I then changed the text search form and view to use the GET method, otherwise reloading the search result page cause an error.
-But using the GET method makes the search results url work if shared or copied to a new window.

-### Materialize select dropdown would not work on mobile

-The Materialize select for selecting a category on the search by category was not working on a mobile device.
-The options would flash up for a fraction of a second and then disappear and would not show again.
-This was tricky to figure out as it did not happen in the developer tools responsive mode on a desktop.
-Also the html for the select element is generated by materialize from my html in the template and materialize's javascript so is not technically something I developed.

-I could not figure it out from my site, so I decided I would create a pen on [codepen](https://codepen.io/bourkekev/pen/poybvQd) with just the basic html and required js css for materialize and test it there.
-So when I checked this pen on mobile the issue did not happen and it worked fine.
-So there was a problem somehow with my site.
-When I looked at the materialize input (that simulates a select) it has a class `dropdown-trigger`.
-But also the dropdown in the navigation had a link with a class `dropdown-trigger`.
-So I removed the jQuery [materialize's docs](https://materializecss.com/navbar.html#navbar-dropdown) say to include from their example, and tested the select again on mobile.
-This time it worked as expected.

-So I had to change the class on the dropdown trigger in the navigation to be different than the select dropdown trigger, and that fixed the conflict.

-### Select category dropdown went under nav

-The select category dropdown would open upwards if the screen was landscape and below a certain height (like on a small laptop), which turned out to be 672px high.
-This put the greyed out 'Select category' text and half of the first category beneath the header, so it was hard to select.
-I thought it would not be too difficult to just change the z-index on the header or dropdown to get it above the header but this turned out more tricky than imagined, because of the DOM structure and that materialize generates the select dropdown and 'sidenav-overlay' (darkened overlay when activating the mobile nav).
-I could get the header below the dropdown setting its z-index to 2, but this caused a problem with the 'sidenav-overlay' which then appeared over everything including the mobile nav.
-The mobile nav is inside the nav in the header, but the overlay is at the same DOM level as the header.

-So I thought a better solution would be to set a max-height on the select dropdown just for when the screen height gets too small and is still landscape.
-This way, when the select dropdown goes up, it will not go below the header.

 ## Credits and References